 This means that compared to adults, the skin around your baby’s is at higher risk of getting burnt, and over 1.5 times more ultraviolet light can penetrate their eyes.

-So whenever you step outside and begin thinking you need to put on some sunglasses, it’s even more important for your baby to be wearing a pair.
+So whenever you step outside and begin thinking you need to put on some shades, it’s even more important for your baby to be wearing a pair.

 When Should My Baby Start Wearing Sunglasses?